Great Lakes Water Authority

 The Great Lakes Water Authority (GLWA) is a regional water authority in the U.S. state of Michigan.
-It provides drinking water treatment, drinking water distribution, wastewater collection, and wastewater treatment services for the Southeast Michigan communities, including Wayne, Oakland, and Macomb counties, among others.
-GLWA overlays a majority of the water and sewer assets which were formerly operated and maintained by the Detroit Water Sewer District (DWSD) prior to the bankruptcy of the City of Detroit, Michigan.
+It provides drinking water treatment, drinking water distribution, wastewater collection, and wastewater treatment services in Southeast Michigan, including Wayne, Oakland, and Macomb counties, among others.
+GLWA operates much of the regional water and sewer infrastructure that formerly operated and maintained by the Detroit Water and Sewerage Department (DWSD) prior to the Detroit bankruptcy in the early 2010s.

 History

 The Great Lakes Water Authority was created in the fall of 2014 under a United States bankruptcy court order issued as part of the City of Detroit bankruptcy proceedings.
 The Detroit City Council voted to join the authority in September 2014 by a 7–2 vote, and the county commissions of Wayne, Oakland, and Macomb counties voted to join in October 2014.
 The first meeting of the GLWA board was held on December 12, 2014.

 The 40-year lease deal was approved on June 12, 2015, by a 5–1 vote of the Great Lakes Water Authority board, marking a historic regionalization of water control hailed by Detroit Mayor Mike Duggan.
 The assumption of much of Detroit Water and Sewerage Department's (DWSD) operations by the Great Lakes Water Authority will allow Detroit to fund improvements to Detroit's aging water infrastructure, such as repairs to old treatment facilities and leaking pipes.
 The lease payments to Detroit must be used for water purposes, and cannot be diverted to the general fund.
 The deal allows DWSD's workforce to be reduced from around 1,400 to around 500.
 The Great Lakes Water Authority will have about 900 employees.

 In October 2015, following a nationwide search, Sue McCormick, the director of the Detroit Water and Sewerage Department, was named the first chief executive officer of the Great Lakes Water Authority.

 GLWA formally assumed operations from the Detroit Water Sewer District on January 1, 2016.
 The GLWA also assumed $4 billion of DWSD's debt.
 The assumption of Detroit's operations and debt is under a 40-year lease that GLWA has over the City of Detroit's water system.
 The lease agreement was brokered in secret mediation by U.S. District Judge Sean Cox and required "lengthy and contentious negotiations" between Detroit and suburban Detroit leaders, who feared any prospect of bailing out Detroit's water system.
 Under the agreement, the authority will pay the City "$50 million a year plus about $50 million a year toward pension costs and a fund to help struggling customers" in exchange for the city's water system.